About the Project

 Project Construction

-The construction of the project will be broken down into three phases.
+The construction of the project will be broken down into two phases.

 Phase 1:

-- Construction of five new underground 12kV distribution getaways.
+• Construction of new underground 12kV distribution getaways.

 Phase 2: